 - Longer stopping time.
 A large truck's size and weight increases its stopping distance.
-For example: If large trucks are going 65 miles per hour, they could need up to 200 yards — nearly the length of two football fields — to stop.
+For example: If large trucks are going 65 miles per hour, they could need up to 525 feet — nearly the length of two football fields — to stop.

 - Slower reactions.
 Most vehicles can merge quickly.
-Large trucks can't because of size.
+Large trucks can't due to their size.

 - Wind vulnerability.
 Semis have a lot of surface area, making them harder to control when the wind picks up.